Erudika/scoold/README.md

 To deploy Scoold at a different path instead of the root path, set `para.context_path = "/newpath`.
 The default value for this setting is blank, meaning Scoold will be deployed at the root directory.

+## Migrating from one Para deployment to another

+There are situations where you want to transfer your data from one Para server to another.
+This may be because you decided to switch databases or hosting providers.
+This process is made simple with the backup and restore feature in Scoold and Scoold Pro.
+Simply go to the Administration page and download all your data from the source installation.
+Then on the target installation go to the Administration page and import the ZIP file which contains the backup.

+**Important:** All data will be overwritten on restore, so it's highly recommended that the target Scoold installation is fresh and containing no data.

 ## Content-Security-Policy header

 This header is enabled by default for enhanced security.
 It can be disabled with `para.csp_header_enabled = false`.